Charlie Hunnam

 Charles Matthew Hunnam (/ˈhʌnəm/; born 10 April 1980) is an English actor.
 He portrayed Jax Teller in the FX drama series Sons of Anarchy (2008–2014), for which he was twice nominated for the Critics' Choice Television Award for Best Actor.

 Hunnam has been featured as the lead in numerous films, including Green Street (2005), Nicholas Nickleby (2002), Pacific Rim (2013), Triple Frontier (2019).
 He has also portrayed Percy Fawcett in The Lost City of Z (2016) and Arthur Pendragon in King Arthur: Legend of the Sword (2017).

-His notable television projects include the Channel 4 drama Queer as Folk (1999–2000), the Fox series Undeclared (2001–2002) and the Apple TV+ series Shantaram (2022).
-In 2025, he portrayed the titular character in Monster: The Ed Gein Story, the third season of the Netflix true crime anthology series Monster.
+Hunnam's notable television projects include the Channel 4 drama Queer as Folk (1999–2000), the Fox series Undeclared (2001–2002) and the Apple TV+ series Shantaram (2022).
+In 2025, he portrayed the titular character in Monster: The Ed Gein Story, the third season of the Netflix true crime anthology series Monster, for which he received nominations for a Primetime Emmy Awards, a Golden Globe Award, an Actor Award, and a Critics' Choice Television Award.

 Early life

 Charles Matthew Hunnam was born in Newcastle upon Tyne on 10 April 1980, the son of Jane Bell, a ballet dancer and business owner, and William Hunnam.
 One of his grandmothers was a portrait artist.
 He has said that his mother "did a very good job" of being a single parent.
 He has an older brother named William and two younger half brothers on his mother's side named Oliver and Christian.

 At age 12, when his mother remarried, the family moved to Melmerby in Cumbria.
 He attended Queen Elizabeth Grammar School, Penrith, from which he was later expelled.
 During his adolescence, he played rugby and fought with his classmates.
 After that, instead of going to university, he decided to go to the Cumbria College of Art and Design in Carlisle (now part of the University of Cumbria) to study performing arts.
 He graduated with a dual degree in film theory and film history with a side in performing arts.
 He planned to write and direct his own films.